tiennou/screepsmod-bots/README.md

 ## Setup

+1. Install the mod:
+  * `npm install screepsmod-bots --save`
-1. Install the bots you will be using:
+2. Install the bots you will be using:
   * `npm install @screeps/simplebot --save`
   * `npm install screeps-bot-overmind --save`
   * `npm install screeps-bot-tooangel --save`
-2. Copy or create a bots.yml file in the root of your Screeps server directory:
+3. Copy or create a bots.yml file in the root of your Screeps server directory:

 ```yaml
 version: 1